Table of Contents

-- Simplicity: The process of implementing sensors, giving them purpose within your system, and adding rules and maintaining them must be simple and intuitive.
+- Simplicity: The process of connecting sensors, creating rule automation, and maintaining control of all IoT must be simple and manageable.

-- Scalability: It is important that this new data stream does not lead to performance drops for the users of the IWMS system or the general IT network, despite thousands of new sensors operating in real time.
+- Scalability: It may be valuable that you can scale at own pace, and it is important that new data streams do not lead to performance drops for the users of the IWMS system or the general IT network, despite thousands of new sensors operating in real time.

-- Diversity: There is great diversity in the type of technology and solutions around the portfolio of buildings.
-Think of elevators, escalators, HVAC’s, building management systems, smart bins, smart desks and so on.
+- System agnostic: There is great diversity in the type of technology and solutions around the portfolio of buildings.
+Think of elevators, escalators, HVACs, building management systems, smart bins, smart desks and so on.

 The future of Facility Management and Building Operations is IoT-enabled.
 Download our brochure.Read more

 Enhance building operations and workplace experience with IoT